gitlabhq/gitlab-runner/docs/install/docker.md

 NOTE:
 To set the container's timezone, in the `docker run` command, use the flag `--env TZ=<TIMEZONE>`.
 [View a list of available time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

-### Register the Runner
+### Register the runner

-The final step is to [register a new Runner](../register/index.md#docker).
+The final step is to [register a new runner](../register/index.md#docker).
 The GitLab Runner Container won't pick up any jobs until it's registered.

 ## Update configuration